 Do I have to be an Australian citizen?

 Some applications under the Australian Antarctic Arts Fellowship may be accepted from citizens of other Antarctic Treaty nations.
 These applicants must have the support of their own nation’s Antarctic program, and must be able to demonstrate a capacity to reach a significant audience, preferably including a significant Australian audience.

 Arts Fellows are subject to a stringent medical examination (the cost of which is the responsibility of the applicant).
 Some medical conditions may preclude travel to Antarctica.

 Please ensure you have read and understood the medical checklist PDF you will be required to complete should you be offered a Fellowship, and contact the Polar Medicine Unit if you have any questions.
 Please make it clear that you are considering applying for an Arts Fellowship; applicants do not need to complete the checklist unless they are offered a Fellowship.

 Arts Fellows are subject to the Antarctic Service Code of Personal Behaviour, and other responsibilities of all Antarctic expeditioners.
 Successful applicants will be required to undergo a National Police History Check.
 The successful applicant must also address any environmental impact assessment and permit requirements and attend all specified pre-departure briefings and training sessions.

 You will be responsible for all travel and other costs in getting to and from the port of departure including flights, accommodation, medical screening, etc.

 Arts Fellows are eligible for financial support of up to $5000 to cover these expenses.
-The funding is provided by the Australian Network for Art and Technology (ANAT) and will be managed directly between ANAT and the Arts Fellow.
+The funding is provided by the ANAT and will be managed directly between ANAT and the Arts Fellow.